afitzer/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+Here's a list of some of my fsvorite things:

+* Coffee
+* Waffles
+* Running
+* Fall weather
+* Wine
+* Chess
+* Marketing
+* Coupons and promotions